remnrem/luna-doc/docs/ref/freezes.md

    if added during a freeze, they remain after thawing.
 Use the `DROP-ANNOTS` command to remove annotations added.

+<h3>Methods</h3>

+When [`FREEZE`](freezes.md#freeze) is invoked, Luna ensures that all EDF records have been fully loaded into memory, then closes any open file handles.
+A new EDF object is allocated and populated with a deep copy of the current in-memory EDF state, including all signal data, epoch definitions, and epoch masks; the annotations pointer is shared rather than copied, so that interval-based annotations are preserved across freezes and thaws.
+The copied object is stored in an internal map keyed by the user-supplied tag.

 <h3>Parameters</h3>

 | Option | Example | Description |